vmware-tanzu/pinniped/site/content/docs/background/architecture.md

 provides a way to issue short-lived certificates, then the Pinniped credential exchange API will use that instead of using the cluster's signing keypair.)
-* Impersonation Proxy: Pinniped hosts an [impersonation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) proxy that performs actions on behalf of the end user.
-The impersonation proxy accepts and modifies user requests before passing them through to the
+* Impersonation Proxy: Pinniped hosts an [impersonation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) proxy that sends requests to the Kubernetes API server with user information and permissions based on a token.
-Kubernetes API server.

 ## kubectl Integration